minprog/uva-prog-ink/30 Project/10 Assignment/10 Reading.md

 The idea of this exercise is to graphically implement the *Tower of Hanoi* puzzle.
 For a description of the puzzle we refer to [Wikipedia].
-Make sure you have read the Pygame basics and practiced with drawing some shapes before getting started.
+Make sure you have understood the Pygame basics, written a *design document*, as well as practiced a little bit with drawing shapes on the screen before getting started.
+Your first lab session will consist of these activities.

 [Wikipedia]: http://en.wikipedia.org/wiki/Towers_of_hanoi